 The most significant cloud computing benefit is in terms of IT cost savings.
-In most cases I.T to an organisation is an overhead.
+In most cases, I.T to an organisation is an overhead.
 All organisations are out to maximise earnings and they all want the best systems possible to cater for their employees.
 With cloud computing, you can save substantial capital costs with zero in-house server storage and application requirements.
-Most organisations would rather a subscription based service then a capital cost that can be difficult to justify.
+Most organisations would rather a subscription-based service than a capital cost that can be difficult to justify.
 The lack of on-premises infrastructure also removes their associated operational costs in the form of power, air conditioning and administration costs.

 Refreshing an aging infrastructure

-Typically when providing a service in house a refresh of an aging infrastructure can be expensive.
-When this takes place through cloud, no CAPEX cost is incurred.
-Organisations looking for the way to accommodate innovative techniques require virtual devices affiliated with applications.
+Typically when providing a service to the house a refresh of ageing infrastructure can be expensive.
+When this takes place through the cloud, no CAPEX cost is incurred.
+Organisations looking for a way to accommodate innovative techniques require virtual devices affiliated with applications.
 This helps them to run on strong servers.
-In this way, the company needs not to purchase new servers.
+In this way, the company needs not purchase new servers.

-With a managed service platform, cloud computing is much more reliable and consistent than in-house IT infrastructure.
+With a managed service provider platform, cloud computing is much more reliable and consistent than in-house IT infrastructure.
 Most providers offer a Service Level Agreement which guarantees 24/7/365 and 99.99% availability.
-Your organisation can benefit from a massive pool of redundant IT resources, as well as quick fail over mechanism – if a server fails, hosted applications and services can easily be transited to any of the available servers.
+Your organisation can benefit from a massive pool of redundant IT resources, as well as a quick failover mechanism – if a server fails, hosted applications and services can easily be transited to any of the available servers.

 Get the latest and greatest